recfab/repo42/pkm/myst-clock-tower-puzzle/index.md

-= Myst Remake: Clock Tower Puzzle
+# Myst Remake: Clock Tower Puzzle
-:source-highlighter: highlight.js
-:highlightjs-languages: fsharp
-:id: 20210903014710

 There is a clock tower on the South side of the island.
 Inside is a puzzle with gears and levers.
 The goal is to pull the levers in the right order to get the gears into the correct state.